 Children ages 1 through 12 years can get the MMRV vaccine, which is a combination vaccine that also protects against measles, rubella, and chickenpox.
 Your child’s doctor can recommend the vaccine that’s right for your child.

 Adults may need to get the mumps vaccine if they didn’t get it as a child.
 In general, everyone age 18 and older born after 1956 who has not had mumps needs at least 1 dose of the mumps vaccine.
+Healthcare professionals who have not had mumps need 2 doses of the mumps vaccine.

 Talk with your doctor about how to protect your family from mumps.